A successful manager will have an in-depth knowledge of how their organisation works, and the healthcare sector is no exception.

 - The health analysis stream will allow you to gain experience in how analysis informs policy within the healthcare system.
 Areas you might work in include modelling future levels of hospital activity, evaluating the success of ways of delivering care to patients and analysis of waiting times.
 Graduates also work towards a postgraduate diploma in health analysis.

 - Those choosing the policy strategy stream will gain insight into how the health service interacts with the government, front line services, think tanks and academia.
 The skills you will develop include evidence-based policy making, systems thinking and strategy development.
 You will also gain a postgraduate diploma in health strategy.

 - The health informatics pathway focuses on the collection, storage and management of data; the development of IT systems essential to the infrastructure of the health service; and knowledge management – the transformation of information into useful intelligence.
 Graduates on this scheme will study for a postgraduate diploma in health informatics.
 Our guide to health informatics in the NHS explains more about specialisms, career progression and the role of the private sector.

 NHS Scotland management training scheme

 NHS Scotland has typically run two training schemes: general management and financial management.
-For 2017 it is recruiting 5 graduates for its general management scheme.
-The scheme is a three-year programme involving both work and study, during which you will receive fully funded support to gain a master's level qualification (general management) or CIPFA professional qualification (finance).
+Both are three-year programmes, during which you will receive fully funded support to gain a master's level qualification (general management) or CIPFA professional qualification (finance).

 Other NHS graduate schemes

 NHS Wales also runs a two-year general management training scheme and a three-year financial management scheme.
-Candidates will be given training in a number of areas, including financial acumen and staff engagement, during the two-year course.
-They work towards a professional masters qualification.
+Candidates will be given training in a number of areas, including patient experience and staff engagement, and work towards a postgraduate qualification.

 Entry requirements for the NHS